 The Long and Short of It: Exploring the Therapeutic Potential of IncRNAs

-We asked each of them to share some additional insights on the lncRNA space to kick off our new educational series — The Long and Short of It: Exploring the Therapeutic Potential of lncRNAs.
+In January 2023, a group of lncRNA experts co-authored a consensus statement, “Long non-coding RNAs – definition, functions, challenges and recommendations” (Nat Rev Mol Cell Biol).
+We asked some of them to share some additional insights on the lncRNA space to introduce our educational series — The Long and Short of It: Exploring the Therapeutic Potential of lncRNAs.

 Q&A with Susan Carpenter, PhD